dingherself/intro/handouts/_posts/2025-09-15-the-lover-of-wisdom-i.md

 > For neither can you know what is not (for it is not to be accomplished)<br />
 > nor can you declare it.

-Among the presocratics, the first principle is characteristically identified as an originating point—i.e., the stuff out of which everything originated.
+Among the presocratics, the first principle is characteristically identified as an originating point—i.e., the stuff/matter out of which everything originated.

 - Heraclitus: Fire.
 - Thales (predating Heraclitus’ *logos* talk): Water.